jsightapi/specification/README.md

 ## :date: &nbsp; Roadmap

-- June 2022 — Support for the JSON-RPC 2.0 standard.
+- July 2022 — Support for the JSON-RPC 2.0 standard.
-- July-August 2022 — Support for other types of API: gRPC, Kafka, RabbitMQ, WebSocket.
+- November 2022 — Support for other types of API: gRPC, Kafka, RabbitMQ, WebSocket.

 If you have ideas and suggestions, please write to us: